A Lifelong Marylander

 A Past Republican Nominee for the Maryland House of Delegates

 In 2002, two-term Maryland House of Delegates incumbent Don Murphy (R-District 12A) was cut out of his own district after the 2000 census, along with hundreds of voters living in several Republican strongholds, a decision that was upheld by the Maryland courts.
 Murphy and other Republican leaders recruited Baltimore County resident Joe Hooe, the President of The Tire Network and a long-time political activist, to run for Murphy's seat in what was now an overwhelmingly Democratic district.
 Even though Joe lost that race, he had improbably finished within roughly 1,000 votes of winning the seat and later, in 2010, he finished within just a few hundred votes of winning the seat.
 After the 2010 census, District 12A was combined with District 12B into a new District 12 for the 2014 election by adding several heavily Democratic neighborhoods in Howard County.
-Perhaps even more improbably, Joe yet again finished only single percentage points from capturing the seat.
-After that race, where Joe ran openly with Democratic incumbents in a surprising demonstration of bipartisanship, he realized that in a statewide campaign, it would be impossible for anyone to redraw Maryland's state boundaries.
-Joe would finally be able to run on a level and honest playing field.
+Perhaps even more improbably, Joe yet again finished only single percentage points from capturing the seat. a surprising demonstration of bipartisanship.

 A Defender of Small Businesses